About Camilla Sage

 I live on a small island outside Bergen, where life moves with tides, seasons, and quiet rhythms.

-Alongside this slower pace are years of clinical experience sitting with women who carry shame, secrecy, urgency, and exhaustion around food.
-I have seen what long-term dieting can do to self-trust, and I have also seen what begins to change when the body finally experiences safety again.
+I have seen what long-term dieting can do to self-trust.
+And I have also seen what begins to change when the body finally experiences safety again.

 You may feel at home in this work if